Introduction

 The ViewModel

 The ViewModel contains the data in a structure appropriate to bind it to various components of the View.
-It also contains the functionality to prepare the data in that format.
+It also contains the functionality to prepare the data in that format (called “Presentation Logic” in the diagram).
 In order to do this, the ViewModel needs to access to the data elements stored in the Model, and will probably call methods in the Model to initiate data storage and retrieval.
 Additionally, the ViewModel handles actions triggered by user “events” from the View.

 The Model